 - What measures could I put in place that act as a safety net?

 Having alternative options is not only important for your event, but for your peace of mind.
 In the unlikely event that something goes wrong, someone drops out last minute or a vendor becomes unavailable, having that Plan B is vital.
 It means that whatever happens, you’ve already accommodated for it.
 You’ve really thought of every eventuality, therefore the event can be a success even if everything doesn’t go exactly to plan.
-Keeping track of the items above in a spreadsheet or folder can really help and making sure you follow the event planning template should keep everything on track and in your mind.
+Keeping track of the items above in a spreadsheet or folder can really help make sure you follow the event planning template should keep everything on track and in your mind.

 How to make the event planning process smoother